-a reward in the New Jerusalem, but "the agape of Christ constraineth us . . . " 2 Cor 5:14; DA 480.
 So many preachers and evangelists define faith precisely as do the Babylonians-trust, and fear or hope of reward is the almost universal motivation appealed to.
-I use the words "human heart appreciation" are used because they contrast the revelation of agape evoking complementary human response-faith; but that response is never eros or even philos.
+Better to use the words "human heart appreciation" because its how Ellen White defines faith.
+Human heart appreciation contrasts the divine revelation of agape evoking a complementary human response-faith; but that response is never self-centered or even other-centered.
 In Paul's concept, faith is the proper human response to divine agape.
 Therefore, one's concept of agape must condition his dimensions of faith.
 If you believe in the natural immortality of the soul, you cannot truly appreciate the dimensions of agape revealed at the cross, and consequently your faith is adulterated and watered down correspondingly.
 Hence it is that Babylon cannot comprehend true righteousness by faith.